orchitech/redmine_reformat/README.md

   to the current Textile parser in Redmine.
 Again, it is usually a user mistake and this was changing over time in Redmine.
 For example, lists were allowed to be space-indented until Redmine 3.4.7.
-- Footnote refernces bypass pandoc and reconstructed using the placeholder mechanism.
+- Footnote references bypass pandoc and reconstructed using the placeholder mechanism.
 - Unbalanced code blocks are tried to be detected and handled correctly.

 Generated Markdown is intended to be as compatible as possible since, so that it works even with the Redcarpet Markdown renderer.
-E.g. Markdown tables are formatted in ASCII Art-ish format, as there were cases wher compacted tables were not recognized correctly by Redcarpet.
+E.g. Markdown tables are formatted in ASCII Art-ish format, as there were cases where compacted tables were not recognized correctly by Redcarpet.

 See the test fixtures for more details.
 We admin the conversion is opinionated